-- Connectedness and integration are essential elements of student satisfaction, academic success, and retention. - Research has consistently demonstrated that when college students engage in clubs/groups/teams, they actually perform better academically and have better mental health - Get Connected! - Connection to a meaningful social group - ► Connection to resources (e.g. academic, financial, social connections)
+- Connectedness and integration are essential elements of student satisfaction, academic success, and retention.

+- Research has consistently demonstrated that when college students engage in clubs/groups/teams, they actually perform better academically and have better mental health

+- Get Connected!

+- Connection to a meaningful social group

+- Connection to resources

-"Alone we can do so little, together we can do so much."- Helen Keller
+"Alone we can do so little, together we can do so much." - Helen Keller

-Tips for Success
+Tips for College Success and Mental Wellbeing

-- Engage/find community (e.g. club/group, volunteer, job, team/sport)

-- Use campus resources available (i.e. making connections, academic support, health and mental health resources)

-- All human beings need help at times.

-- You are worth it, just like everyone else
+- Engage/find community (e.g. club/group, volunteer, job, team/sport) - Use campus resources available (i.e. making connections, academic support, health and mental health resources) - All human beings need help at times. - You are worth it, just like everyone else

 - Have coping skills ready

-- ► Have a coping skills list
+- Have a coping skills list

+- Have boundaries with social media

-- Be organized and use time management skills - Planner/schedule, to do lists, prioritize, break work into parts, limit distractions - Have a list of these skills ready - Work on academics and goals - Avoidance may feel good shortterm, but long-term makes stress and situation worse - If you are a PSU student- Download and use WellTrack Boost App - Speaking of which...
+- Be organized and use time management skills

+- Planner/schedule, to do lists, prioritize, break work into parts, limit distractions

+- Have a list of these skills ready

+- Work on academics and goals

+- Avoidance may feel good shortterm, but long-term makes stress and situation worse